BG3-RAW-Mods/bg3-RAW-addon/README.md

 Classes PAKs (monk, druid) should be installed after RAW-addon.
 Only install them if you want these classes changes.

+**Don't install RAW-addon-debug.
+It is meant for testing purpose.
+It allows you to reach level 12 by killing a few monsters.**

 ## User-config

 You can create this file if it doesn't exist: `%localappdata%\Larian Studios\Baldur's Gate 3\Script Extender\ModOptions.json`.